-Widefield Homes Water Company, organized as a Colorado corporation on June 14, 1979, provided water and wastewater services to the area until being converted to a District.
+Widefield Homes Water Company, organized as a Colorado corporation on June 14, 1979, provided water and wastewater services to the area until being converted into a District.
 The District was formed on May 17, 1996 to provide water and wastewater service to the public within the service area.

-Water and wastewater service is provided to unincorporated areas of El Paso County (Widefield and Security communities) and the City of Fountain.
+Water and wastewater service is provided to unincorporated areas of El Paso County (Widefield and Security communities) and areas within the City of Fountain.
 The District provides service to accounts with both water & wastewater, water only, and wastewater only.

 The District’s customer base is primarily residential, representing 98% of all accounts.
 The remaining 2% of accounts are commercial.
 Currently, there are no industrial accounts within the District.
 At the end of 2014, the District served about 6,850 water accounts to a population of about 17,815.
 For Wastewater, about 7,475 sewer accounts are served to a population of about 19,435.